 Have you started your own winter garden?
 Feel free to share your own tips and insights in the comments below!

 The winter season is all about getting cozy and relaxing.
 Redecorate your home for a more homey feel with these 13 Rustic Home Decor Ideas You Can Recreate This Winter!
+Also, check out these helpful tips about what else you can do to make your outdoor space enjoyable in the cold season.

 Guest post by Ella Andrews on behalf of gardenerskennington.org.uk.